ayumi-cloud/oc-security-module/response_score.md

 Notes:

 * 5 Will be a multi-level approach to separate scrapers and people.
 Repeat attacks will use a higher score, such as 9, 10 or 11.

+* 6 Will be a maintenance web page.

 ### Troubleshooting Cloudflare 1XXX errors